-Yes, because trading forex and trading CFDs are essentially the same things.
+Yes, because trading forex and CFDs are essentially the same things.
 When trading forex via a broker, this will always be done with CFDs: rather than owning the currencies outright, you own the value change as the price fluctuates.

 Some do, yes.
-Some forex apps have desktop websites that are integrated with the mobile app, whereas others are only available on mobile devices.
+Some have desktop websites that are integrated with the mobile app, whereas others are only available on mobile devices.
 Having access to the same account on mobile and desktop can give you a lot of options, and generally makes a service more flexible.

 Don’t panic!
-The majority of mobile forex apps have password recovery facilities.
+The majority of mobile apps have password recovery facilities.
 Simply follow the instructions on your app, and don’t hesitate to call or e-mail the respective company explaining your issues.

 No, you can simply reinstall the app and access your account.
 However, if you delete your account entirely, this can cause issues.
 So, if you want to delete an account, make sure to transfer your funds to a different platform first.